psychemedia/island-storynotes/wheatsheaf_duel.md

 > law and ensign Edward Mcguire.
 >
 > Mcguire accused Blundell of being a coward and as a
-> matter of honour Blundel challenged Mcguire to a duel
+> matter of honour Blundell challenged Mcguire to a duel
 > which took place at
 > Carisbrooke Castle on the 9 July 1813.
 >